ByronAllen/combineX/README.md

 pip install pandas # The combineX program requires this python run.py # Follow the prompts

-All your CSVs have to be the same length and have to have a column ‘x’.
+All your CSVs have to be the same length and have to have a column that you designate.